IBMTechSales/klp-think2022-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README - Copy.md

 ## 2.3.1 Deploy the instrumented application to Liberty for testing

-The test cases (use cases) that you will run must be executed on the instrumented code base, which is in the “**monolith-mono2micro**” directory.
+The test cases (use cases) that you will run must be executed on the instrumented code base, which is in the “**monolith-klu**” directory.

 As such, the instrumented code needs to be compiled, new deployment binaries generated, and redeployed to the local Liberty server that you